Skip to main content

 Batteries, Electronics, & Appliances

-How to Recycle Electronics and Appliances
+How To Recycle Electronics and Appliances

 For electronics, we currently have a recycle bin for computer towers, printers, and laptops.
 Call for any other items you may have.
 Another option is to check with Best Buy and Staples to learn about their take-back programs.

-WCSW will accept Freon appliances from businesses with or without a certificate of evacuation for a fee of $36.78, residents may bring in an Freon appliance with or without the certificate at no charge.
+WCSW will accept Freon appliances from businesses with or without a certificate of evacuation for a fee of $36.78, residents may bring in a Freon appliance with or without the certificate at no charge.
 All other appliances are accepted as regular household waste.

 When it comes to batteries, it depends on the type as to how to recycle it.
 If your batteries don’t meet the following criteria, please bring them to our household hazardous waste day.